OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/Display/InterfaceSpec-Display.md

 > Status: Draft Proposal

 ## Device class summary
-The display interface is responsible for filling the roll previously filled by static display config json in osvr_server_config.json.
+The display interface is responsible for filling the role previously filled by static display config json in osvr_server_config.json.
 Where previously the user would be responsible for selecting the correct display configuration, the display interface allows hardware plugins to specify these parameters automatically at runtime.

 ### Examples
 - None